walterpalladino/urp-shaders/README.md

 and other FREE assets from Quaternius site (https://quaternius.com/)

 ## URP Shaders for
--Low Poly Water
+- Low Poly Water
-=Normal textured Water
+= Normal textured Water
--Avoid water inside boats
+- Avoid water inside boats
--Wind on Vegetation
+- Wind on Vegetation
-=Wind on Clothes like Flags and Sails
+= Wind on Clothes like Flags and Sails
--Snow cover on surfaces
+- Snow cover on surfaces